 - One course in natural science (e.g. biology, ecology, geology, chemistry, physical geography)

 Note: We accept applications from people who do not have one or more pre-requisites.
 If admitted, these students will be conditionally admitted and we must receive evidence that the pre-requisites are satisfied before Fall classes begin.

 Completed applications include the following components.
-International students have two more requirements.
+International students have three more requirements.